unrealblood/todo-list-reactjs-frontend/README.md

 ```
 To start the dev server.

-3. Open [http://localhost:5173](http://localhost:5173) with your browser to see the project website.
+3. Now, open [http://localhost:5173](http://localhost:5173) along with nodejs and expressjs backend which is here: [Todo List backend](https://github.com/unrealblood/internship-project-todo-list-reactjs-backend/) in your browser to see the project website.

 ## About Project
 This project is made by [Shubham Singh](https://github.com/unrealblood)